 No-bake peanut butter chocolate fudge

 They're so good!
-Peanut butter chocolate fudge is in my top 5 treats to make in under an hour, and the recipe is easy to follow.
+Peanut butter chocolate fudge is in my top 5 treats to make in under an hour.
 Serve tasty fudge and strawberry cake for a winning combination everyone will fall in love with!

 🙋 Frequently asked questions